 About Mounting Staghorn Ferns

 It is a wonderful surprise to find a plant hanging on a wall or living in an unexpected place.
 Mounts for staghorn ferns provide the perfect opportunity to create just such unexpected delights.
 Can staghorn ferns grow on stones?
 Yes.
 Not only can they grow on stones but they can be mounted on a myriad of objects.
 All you need is a little imagination, sphagnum moss and some wire.

 Staghorn ferns have sterile basal leaves called shields.
 They also have foliar fronds which will get fuzzy brown growth on them that are sporangia or the reproductive structures.
-In the wild, these plants may be found growing in old walls, crevasses in rock faces, in tree crotches and any other handy location.
+In the wild, these plants may be found growing in old walls, crevasses in rock faces, in tree crotches and

 You can mimic this by tying the plant to any structure that appeals to you.
 The trick is to tie it on loosely enough that you don’t damage the plant but securely enough for vertical display.
 You can also mount the fern to a base structure to lay horizontally.
 Growing staghorn ferns on rocks or boards is a classic method of display that really mimics the way the plant grows in nature.

 Rock Mounts for Staghorn Ferns

 Growing staghorn ferns on rocks is an unpredictable method of mounting these tropical plants.
 As epiphytes, staghorns gather moisture and nutrients from the air.
 They don’t really need potting soil but do appreciate some organic cushioning such as sphagnum moss.
 The moss will also help indicate when it is time to water.
 When the moss is dry, it’s time to water the plant.